OpsLabJPL/MarsImagesIOS/README.md

 Getting Started
 ===============

 The app is provided as an XCode 5 project for iOS 6 or greater.
 If you are developing on Mac with XCode 5 installed, you should have everything you need.
-Just open this project in XCode and run it in the iOS simulator.
+Just open the Mars-Images.xcworkspace in XCode and run it in the iOS simulator.
+(The project uses [CocoaPods](http://cocoapods.org) to manage third-party libraries, so it is necessary to use the workspace in XCode and not the project.)

 Features
 ========